 - Monolithic architecture makes decomposition hard at scale

-- Deployment can be complex compared to Node.js/Python
+- Deployment can be more complex than Node.js or Python

 Hiring pool: Shrinking.
 50K–60K Rails developers in 2026, and declining.
 Still available in startup hubs.

 Performance: 3K–10K requests/second per server.
-Slower than Node.js; requires more infrastructure to scale.
+Slower than Node.js; takes more infrastructure to scale.

 Timeline: MVP in 4–8 weeks (fastest of any framework).